wkaluza/waypoint/README.md

 ## Introduction

-The Waypoint project is a minimalistic unit testing framework written in modern C++.
+Waypoint is a minimalistic unit testing framework written in modern C++.
 It aims to be stable, intuitive, and quick to master.
 Below are some of Waypoint's stand-out features.